 Turning on HDR in Windows 10 isn’t as hard as it might seem.
 In this guide, we give you step-by-step instructions.
 We even give you directions to hook up Windows 10 capabilities to external displays.

 HDR is particularly useful if you connect your Windows computer to an external display to play movies or games.
 If this is the case, start by connecting your HDR-compatible display to your Windows 10 computer.
 The better the connection quality, the better your

 If you want to enable HDR right on a Windows 10 laptop or built-in display, you don’t have to worry about connecting a display — but you do have to make sure your laptop has the necessary display requirements.
-That includes resolution of at least 1080p, and a max brightness of 300 nits or more.
+That includes a resolution of at least 1080p and a max brightness of 300 nits or more.

 For both built-in and external displays, your Windows 10 computer must have a graphics card that supports PlayReady 3.0 hardware and 10-bit decoding capabilities.
 If your Windows computer is from 2017 or newer, you are probably fine.
 Otherwise, you may not be able to run HDR content.

 Finally, if you are using a Windows 10 laptop, make sure it is plugged in before you begin.
 Windows 10’s settings are designed only to use HDR when the laptop is plugged in because of the extra power drain.
 You can technically run

 Open Windows 10’s Settings menu, which you can find in the Start menu, or search for it in the search bar.

 One of the first icons you should see in Settings will be System.
 Select it.